How do I do business with Aetna?

 How do I submit copies of my certification?

-Electronic copies of your third-party certification can be attached to the registration form, through the Frictionless System.
+Electronic copies of your third-party certification can be attached your online registration.

 Does registering with the Supplier Diversity Program ensure that Aetna will do business with me?

-No, the Supplier Diversity Program serves as a liaison between diverse suppliers and Aetna purchasers.
-After a company has registered with our program, their information is made available to Aetna purchasers.
-Purchasers can review the supplier’s information and determine any opportunities.
-Supplier registration does not guarantee business.
+No, Supplier registration does not guarantee business.
+The Supplier Diversity Program serves as a liaison between diverse suppliers and Aetna purchasers.
+After a company has registered with our program, Aetna purchasers can review the supplier’s information and determine any opportunities.

 What are the benefits of joining the Aetna Supplier Diversity Program?

-I’m not an MBE, WBE, SBE, or LGBT certified supplier.
+I’m not a small business, minority-certified, women-certified, LGBT-certified, veteran-certified or disability-certified supplier.
 Can I still be a part of the Aetna Supplier Diversity Program?

 Yes.
-Our Second Tier/Subcontracting Program provides opportunities for all of our suppliers.
-We ask majority suppliers over an established threshold to outline their spend goals with MBE, WBE, SBE, and LGBT suppliers and their plans to achieve these targets.
+Our second-tier subcontracting program provides opportunities for all of our suppliers.
+We ask majority (prime) suppliers to outline their spending goals with small business, minority-owned, women-owned, LGBT-owned, veteran-owned and disability-owned suppliers, as well as their plans to achieve these targets.
 The Subcontracting Program involves direct second-tier and indirect second-tier purchases with diverse suppliers.
-Please see our page on the Second Tier/Subcontracting Program for more information.

 Do you have a Supplier Diversity policy?

 Yes.
-In addition, Aetna Procurement provides purchasers with the resources to find MBE, WBE, LGBT and small business suppliers.
+Aetna Procurement provides purchasers with the resources to find minority-owned, women-owned, LGBT-owned, veteran-owned, disability-owned and small business suppliers.
 Employees have access to the following resources for the purpose of identifying/validating diverse suppliers: